-"some people steal from others, or defraud them, or enslave them, seizing their product and preventing them from living as they choose, or forcibly exclude others from competing in exchanges"14
+some people steal from others, or defraud them, or enslave them, seizing their product and preventing them from living as they choose, or forcibly exclude others from competing in exchanges21

-Nozicks entitlement theory comprises three main principles: a) a principle of justice in acquisition - (e.g. through own labour), b) a principle of justice in transfer (e.g. selling, barter or giving) and c) a principle of rectification of injustice (e.g. how to deal with holdings that are unjustly acquired or transferred).
-The entitlement theory creates a strong system of private property and a free-market economy.
+Nozick's entitlement theory comprises three main principles:

+- a) a principle of justice in acquisition (e.g. through own labour), - b) a principle of justice in transfer (e.g. selling, barter or giving) and - c) a principle of rectification of injustice (e.g. how to deal with holdings that are unjustly acquired or transferred).

+The entitlement theory creates a very strong system of private property and a free-market economy.
 The only just transaction is a voluntary one.
+In many situations this is of course a reasonable principle for a just society.
+But in some situations this is more questionable.
 Taxation of the rich to support social programs for the poor is unjust because the state is acquiring money by force instead of through a voluntary transaction.
 This entitlement theory of justice has, in its strong form, no room for human rights or even basic human needs.
+Such an entitlement theory therefore needs to be counterbalanced by some negative definition of justice.